-We regularly share interesting cases that we encounter in our daily contacts with test professionals.
-Sharing practical cases and best practices in the field of software testing contributes to the mission of the Testersuite team.
-This mission is aimed at reducing risks and errors in software by testing smarter, better and easier.
+We regularly share interesting cases that we encounter in our daily contacts with testing professionals.
+Sharing practical cases and best practices in the field of software testing contributes to the mission of the Testersuite Team.
+This mission aims to reduce the chance of risks and errors in software by testing smarter, better and easier.
 This blog is about testing in continuous deployment.

 In a conversation with a test professional, the increasing dependence on SaaS solutions came up.
 This is an interesting development in itself.
 But it does mean that you have to look critically at the way in which SaaS solutions dictate how you organise your business processes.